-Touch and go deadlifts or reset deadlifts; which one is better?8 This debate has been raging in fitness circles for years.
-But the answer isn’t as clear-cut as one may think and resets can actually better depending on the lifters goal.
+The debate about which is better between touch-and-go deadlifts and reset deadlifts has been raging in fitness circles for years.1 However, the answer isn’t as clear-cut as one may think, and resets can actually be better depending on the lifter’s goal.

 For example, reset deadlifts are a better style for lifters when targeting strength and want to perfect their deadlifting skills.
 But this doesn’t mean that dead stop deadlifts are better than the touch-and-go technique.